the-teachingRSE-project/competencies/competencies.md

-RSEs have the opportunity to contribute to this effort by, for example, choosing computationally adequate approaches (e.g. recognising where a well-proved statistical method may do well instead of a power-hungry AI model, or configuring a test pipeline to minimise redundancy), and embracing data frugality measures (e.g. recognising sufficient resolution when sampling data for processing or storage).
+RSEs have the opportunity to contribute to this effort by, for example, choosing computationally adequate approaches (e.g. recognising where a proven statistical method may suffice in place of a power-hungry AI model, or configuring a test pipeline to minimise redundancy), and embracing data frugality measures (e.g. recognising sufficient resolution when sampling data for processing or storage).
 If past computational solutions were frugal because